Descanonge/neba/docs/source/datasets/existing_modules.rst

 .. note::

-   The ``write()`` method will automatically add metadata to the dataset attributes via ``.XarrayWriter.set_metadata``.
+   The ``write()`` method will automatically add metadata to the dataset attributes via :meth:`~.XarrayWriterAbstract.add_metadata`.
 This is true for the other writer modules below.

 For data that is to be written across multiple files or stores, the module :class:`.XarrayMultiFileWriter` will execute several writing calls either one